NCCC170/nccc170-website/README.md

 - Publications
     - Add publications, but how?
     - Record publications in Excel/csv file
-    - Write script to convert to
+        - Write script to convert to Excel/csv data to website content
 - Pictures
-    - Please email me pictures [niemi@iastate.edu](mailto:niemi@iastate.edu)
+    - Upload to link sent by Nora

+Also

+- Add links from your personal websites (SEO)

 ### Questions